blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 Luckily, there are solutions to this.
 As in a lot of problems in computer science, the answer lies within the way of *storing* things : datastructures.
 If we can find a datastructure that allows us to somehow perform less detection checks, we might still save our game.

 One possibility is to use *region quadtrees*.

+# What is a Quadtree ?

-Those are special kinds of trees, where each node can have 4 children nodes, each one corresponding to a region of space.
+Quadtrees are special kinds of trees, where each node can have 4 children nodes, each one corresponding to a region of space.

+**INSERT SCHEMA**

-# Coding a Quadtree : an example
+# Coding a Quadtree : an example in python

 *again, you can find the repository with this example at [https://gitlab.com/Aethor/pyquadflow](https://gitlab.com/Aethor/pyquadflow)*

+In this part, we'll build a very simple quadtree from scratch in python.
+There are a lot of way to optimise this code further, but our goal is simplicity here.

+(Also, if you are wondering, functions with a trailing underscore (like `insert_`) indicate a side effect (which means the tree will be modified by the function).
+It is only a personal convention that I impose to myself (but I believe PyTorch also does so).)

 ## Pre-requisite : rectangles